Mithgol/phido/README.md

 * Have 2 Gb RAM (or more).
 When PhiDo renders large Fidonet echomail areas (thousands of messages) and Firefox is running in background, if the system has only 1 Gb RAM (or less), swapping occurs inevitably.

 * PhiDo currently requires **Node.js** and **npm** for installation of dependencies.
-For futher versions of PhiDo the distribution of complete packages (with dependencies included) is planned.
+Some future stable versions of PhiDo may be distributed as complete packages (with dependencies included).

 * PhiDo currently supports only the JAM [(Joaquim-Andrew-Mats)](https://github.com/Mithgol/node-fidonet-jam/blob/master/JAM.txt) type of Fidonet message bases.